-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The fill of the Oer-IJ inlet system at borehole location 19C0947 was dated using juvenile Spisula shells.
 The sediments between 20.41 and 8.41 m –NAP provided a good time–depth sequence between ± 3695 and 1390 BC.
 The upper two samples, between 5.58 and 1.61 m –NAP, however, do not fit in this time–depth sequence because they are older than the shell date below (at 8.41 m –NAP).
 This phenomenon is observed in many shallow subtidal, beach and wash-over deposits, and is due to reworking of older material.